Umai (food)

 Umai is a popular traditional native dish of the Melanau people in Sarawak, Malaysia, which is usually eaten by fishermen.
 Umai is a dish of sliced raw fish with a mixture of onions, chillies, vinegar, salt and lime juice.

 The Malaysia Book of Records

-In 2012, a 170.3 meter umai prepared during 'Masihkah Kau Ingat' carnival in Dalat was certified as the "longest umai" ever prepared.
+In 2012, a 170.3 metre umai prepared during 'Masihkah Kau Ingat' carnival in Dalat was certified as the "longest umai" ever prepared.